Victim Legal Assistance Networks

 The legal systems that victims may move through are each complex, and victims cannot assume that their rights will be protected.
 Qualified legal assistance can help victims navigate these systems, ensure that their rights are enforced and help victims find resolution.
 Unfortunately, no- and low-cost expert legal services for victims are in short supply.
 When a victim is able to access legal assistance, that provider may not be able to address the full scope of a victims’ needs, or know where to make a referral for additional services.

-To begin to address this gap, the federal Office for Victims of Crime (OVC) is funding nine Legal Assistance Networks across the country.
-NCVLI is the training and technical assistance provider to these nine Wraparound Legal Assistance Networks.
+To begin to address this gap, the federal Office for Victims of Crime (OVC) is funding ten Legal Assistance Networks across the country.
+NCVLI is the training and technical assistance provider to these ten Wraparound Legal Assistance Networks.

 Working together with our Partners, our vision is that some day every victim will have access to a knowledgeable lawyer to protect all of his or her rights!